BartNetJS/portofolio/Blogs/memresistor-explained/post.md

 Research repeatedly shows that **memory access costs far more energy than arithmetic itself**.
 As AI systems scale, this becomes a hard limit rather than a minor inefficiency.

+note: you can see an interactive page with a training and interference simulation [here](/Blogs/memresistor-explained/memrestistor.html)

 ---

 ## What if memory could compute?